Interesting Facts About Nile River for Kids

-The Nile is the longest river not only in Africa but the entire world.
+The Nile is the longest river not only in Africa but in the entire world.
 Originating from the Greek word ‘Neilos”, Nile means ‘valley.’
 Since ancient times, the Nile has been a vital lifeline that breathed life into the arid and parched desert.
-It nourished its soil, provided water and food resource, served as a crucial transportation and trade route, and continues to do so.
-These interesting facts about the Nile River include its economic, strategic, and social importance from the detailed information given below.
+It nourished its soil, provided water and food resources, served as a crucial transportation and trade route, and continues to do so.
+What most surprises is that this river runs through 11 countries in Africa, including Egypt, Uganda, Tanzania, Rwanda, Ethiopia, Sudan, Democratic Republic of the Congo, Burundi, South Sudan, Kenya, and Eritrea.
+Interesting fact, isn’t it?
+Well, there’s more on Nile River facts for kids.
+Scroll for more such interesting facts about the Nile River, including its economic, strategic, and social importance, as detailed below.

 Located in northern Africa, the River Nile starts in Burundi.
 It flows northeast and meanders through eleven countries before eventually emptying into the Mediterranean Sea.

 The Nile begins in the central part of Africa in Burundi, south of the equator.
-The river’s source has been a decade-long dispute as innumerable feeder rivers are flowing into the vast Lake Victoria.
-The Kagera River, being the largest of them all, is considered a source apart from the Ruvyironza river of Burundi.
+The river’s source has been a decade-long dispute, as innumerable feeder rivers flow into the vast Lake Victoria.
+The Kagera River, being the largest of them all, is considered a source apart from the Ruvyironza River of Burundi.
 It is an upper division of the Kagera River that flows into Lake Victoria.

 If you’re interested in some historical Nile facts, the mighty pyramids stand the test of time to tell tales of this river’s significance to the ancient Egyptians.
-The Nile played an important role in creating and developing the Egyptian civilization within the desert.
-Since they believed that the Nile would carry them into the afterlife, it has been revered not just for its physical presence but also for political and spiritual reasons.
+The Nile played an essential role in creating and developing the Egyptian civilisation within the desert.
+Since they believed that the Nile would carry them into the afterlife, it has been revered not only for its physical presence but also for its political and spiritual significance.

 The early inhabitants of the Nile valley depended on the Nile’s annual floods to supply moisture for cultivation.
-Its rich fertile soil was ideal for growing wheat for making bread items, flax for making clothes, and reeds used to make papyrus utilized for boats for transportation and making paper.
-The silt deposited by the river was the raw material for making bricks used for building structures like tombs, temples, and shelters.
+Its rich, fertile soil was ideal for growing wheat for making bread items, flax for making clothes, and reeds used to make papyrus, which was utilised for boats for transportation and making paper.
+The silt deposited by the river served as the raw material for making bricks used in building structures, such as tombs, temples, and shelters.

 Apart from drinking water and fishing, the river provided the basic needs of the communities.
-Pyramids were built close to the Nile as the granite stone blocks needed to be transported by barges down the Nile from Aswan, which was 900 km away.
+Pyramids were built close to the Nile, as the granite stone blocks needed to be transported by barge down the Nile from Aswan, which was approximately 900 km away.
 Other temples and tombs were also built due to the presence of the Nile.
-The annual calendars of the Egyptians were prepared around the activities of the Nile River.
-No wonder Egypt was called the ‘gift of Nile.’
+The annual calendars of the Egyptians were prepared in relation to the activities of the Nile River.
+No wonder Egypt was called the ‘gift of the Nile.’

-The Nile has played an important role in the natural cycle of events in Egypt.
-It was fed by the waters of the heavy summer rainfall and snow melting from the Ethiopian mountains of east Africa that caused flooding.
-This season of flooding, popularly known as Akhet, meaning inundation happened between June and September.
+The Nile has played an essential role in the natural cycle of events in Egypt.
+It was fed by the waters of the heavy summer rainfall and snow melting from the Ethiopian mountains of East Africa, which caused flooding.
+This season of flooding, popularly known as Akhet, meaning inundation, happened between June and September.

-While discovering the Nile river facts for kids, we must not forget about the diverse species of animals that call this river their home.
-Here are some of the most notable aquatic fauna that needs a special mention:
+While discovering the Nile River facts for kids, we must not forget about the diverse species of animals that call this river their home.
+Here are some of the most notable aquatic fauna that need special mention:

 1. The Nile Crocodile

-The Nile crocodile is the second-largest and heaviest reptile globally.
-They reach upto six feet and live in the lakes, rivers, and marshlands of large parts of sub-Saharan Africa.
+The Nile crocodile is the second-largest and heaviest reptile in the world.
+They reach up to six feet and live in the lakes, rivers, and marshlands of large parts of sub-Saharan Africa.
 These powerful and aggressive predators eat a wide range of fish, birds, reptiles, and mammals.

 2. Hippopotamus